lucidchain/docs/docs/Features/Configuring tools/Configuring tools.md

 # Configuring tools

-In this section you will learn how to connect your Lucid Chain instance to your Redmine and/or ITop.
+In this section you will learn how to connect your Lucid chain instance to your Redmine and/or ITop.

 import Disclaimer from '@site/src/components/Disclaimer.js';

 <Disclaimer>
-Lucid Chain only supports configuration for **Redmine and ITop**.
+Lucid chain only supports configuration for **Redmine and ITop**.
 Any other Service management tool is not available for configuration yet.
 </Disclaimer>

 ## Introduction

-You can know if Lucid Chain has access to your ITop or your Redmine by checking the message below each tool image.
+You can know if Lucid chain has access to your ITop or your Redmine by checking the message below each tool image.
 If everything is working the application will desplay ***Connected***.
 Otherwise, ***Not connected*** will appear.

 <div align="center">
 ![Not connected tools](./../../../static/img/configuration/notConnected.png)
-**Figure 1:** *Initial Lucid Chain view with disconnected tools.*
+**Figure 1:** *Initial Lucid chain view with disconnected tools.*
 </div>

-If you are trying to connect your tool to Lucid Chain, you have to click on the **globe icon** to access configuration.
+If you are trying to connect your tool to Lucid chain, you have to click on the **globe icon** to access configuration.
 Once you are there, you will see two forms, once for each tool.
 You <u>do not need</u> to configure both of them in order to have your tool connected.

 ## Configuring ITop

 When configuring ITop you will need first to have an user with **"Administrator"** and **"REST services user"** profiles.
-You can verify this in *"administration"* **>** *"User Accounts"* **>** Click in the admin user you want to use for Lucid Chain Wizard **>** *Profiles*.
+You can verify this in *"administration"* **>** *"User Accounts"* **>** Click in the admin user you want to use for Lucid chain Wizard **>** *Profiles*.

 If you want to configure your profiles and add them to a new user.
 Follow these steps: